Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Reflectometry Lineshapes in Different Regimes

 which is the convolution between the $\cosh^{-2}$ in the TB regime to a Lorentzian peak in the case $h \Gamma \gg k_B T$, interpolating smoothly between the two.
 The effect of increasing tunnel rate in the admittance lineshape is shown in Fig.~\ref{fig:fig2_LB}a.

 Interestingly, experimentally, it is a known fact that different transitions may show a different Full-Width-Half-Maximum (FWHM) at the same electron temperature.
-It has been shown that the small-signal quantum capacitance of a DTR in the LB regime is equal to \cite{chawner2021nongalvanic,House_2015}
+It has been shown that the small-signal quantum capacitance of a reservoir transition in the LB regime is equal to \cite{chawner2021nongalvanic,House_2015}

 Therefore, considering the result in \eqr{eq:LB_convolution}, the self-consistent treatment in the SCQME naturally extends \eqr{eq:cq_lb} to both the Sisyphus resistance and higher harmonics.

 Fig.~\ref{fig:fig2_LB}b shows the former effect of LB on the Full-Width Half-Maximum (FWHM) of the peak, where we see that for $h \Gamma \gtrsim k_B T$, the FWHM starts increasing from the expected TB value of $3.53~k_B T$, obtained from the inverse hyperbolic cosine, and becomes linear with the tunnelling rate for increasing tunnel rates.
 In particular,